The 5 Best Octave Fuzz Pedals (2022)

 Soundwise, this pedal covers pretty much everything, so you can use it for both vintage and modern fuzz tones.
 The Walrus Audio Kangra features more knobs and switches than a typical fuzz pedal, but that doesn’t mean it’s too complicated to use.

 The front row of three knobs is reserved for the filter FX, which you can combine with the fuzz effect, or use on its own if you want to get some vintage funky tones.
 A great thing is that the filter is foot-switchable, which makes everything super convenient.

-Also, we like the fact that the pedal features true bypass, which means your amp tone will remain intact when Kangra is on stand by.
+Also, I like the fact that the pedal features true bypass, which means your amp tone will remain intact when Kangra is on stand-by.

 Fuzz freaks like to have both green Russian- and ’60s silver Briton-type units on their pedalboard and EarthQuaker Hoof Reaper V2 packs them in a single stompbox.

 In addition, it packs a fully-analog octave, for synth, screams, and other common octave fuzz sounds.
 The best thing is that transition between these modes has been improved and everything goes smoothly as butter.